-Image credit: Ant Farm
+Image credit: Bar-Am Micha

 As always, please subscribe to and share Diverge Weekly if you haven’t and send me a note if you have questions or feedback!